hoppersroppers/courses/navyCTF.md

 The Wikipedia article is pretty good so read it:?[https://en.wikipedia.org/wiki/Hacker_ethic](https://en.wikipedia.org/wiki/Hacker_ethic)

-They come out to 5 key beliefs:
+They come out to six key beliefs:

 1. Access to computers?and anything which might teach you something about the way the world works?should be unlimited and total.
 Always yield to the Hands-On Imperative!
 2. All information should be free (Often a topic of debate, he means free as in speech, rather than free as in beer)?